alchemix-finance/alchemix-v2-frontend/README.md

 To make it easier for all contributors, please respect the codestyle rules.

+Disable hard wrapping on save in your editor for markdown files.

 **Note:** this requires you to have done the steps in `Setup` first.

 #### Webstorm